 Professional course Implementation and Design Quality

-This course can contribute towards MSc Urban Planning, MSc Planning and Urban Leadership (DL), MSc Transport, MSc Planning Major Projects
+This course can contribute towards MSc Urban Planning, MSc Planning and Urban Leadership (DL), MSc Transport.

 This course seeks to ensure that you have a practical and theoretical understanding of the approaches to managing development through the mechanisms and system of planning.